 White cap covers when worn are to reach to the top of the scarlet band; the metal Lion and Crown being worn outside the cap cover.
-The material for white cap covers is to be pique.

 7. Beret.-The blue or green beret is to be worn so that the leather binding is level round the head and one inch above the eyebrows, the crown of the beret being pulled to the right.
 The cap badge of the same pattern and design as in paragraph 6 is to be worn immediately over the left eye.